 Cool, refrigerate, and enjoy.
 So easy!

-The recipe for these Coconut Lemon Bars has two steps which usually is not something I like.
+The recipe for these Coconut Lemon Bars has two steps which usually is not something I do in my baking.
 I am all about one step recipes: mix and bake.
 But in this particular case, I don’t mind the baking of the crust at all.

 In fact, by the time I finish juicing and zesting the lemons, mixing the filling, and then cleaning up, the crust is done cooking and it’s time to pour the delicious lemon curd in.
 With no separating of eggs or pre-making the curd, I’d say this recipe is perfect for a beginner baker.

 The Coconut Lemon Bars look gorgeous and impressive and they taste even better.
-I made these bars twice already and will definitely make many times more.
+I made these bars three times already and will definitely make them many times more.

 Oh, and I also added a splash of coconut extract to the crust for extra coconut-ey flavour.
 This recipe is so delicious that I can’t wait to try more recipes from this cookbook.